-Canon G7 X versus Sony RX100 II
+Canon G7 X vs Sony RX100 II

-The Canon PowerShot G7 X and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were officially introduced, respectively, in September 2014 and June 2013.
+The Canon PowerShot G7 X and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were revealed to the public, respectively, in September 2014 and June 2013.
 Both the G7X and the RX100 II are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 20 megapixels.

 Body comparison: Canon G7 X vs Sony RX100 II

 The side-by-side display below illustrates the physical size and weight of the Canon G7 X and the Sony RX100 II.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 II is somewhat smaller (4 percent) than the Canon G7 X. Moreover, the RX100 II is markedly lighter (8 percent) than the G7X.
 In this context, it is worth noting that neither the G7X nor the RX100 II are weather-sealed.